michalmalinowski87/photo/docs/user-flows.md

 - **CLIENT_SELECTING**: Client is actively selecting photos
 - **CLIENT_APPROVED**: Client approved selection, order created.
 ZIP can be generated on-demand by photographer or client (one-time use, deleted after download).
 - **CHANGES_REQUESTED**: Client requested changes, photographer can approve to restore to CLIENT_SELECTING
-- **PREPARING_DELIVERY**: Photographer has started uploading final photos (first photo triggers this status). **Selection is locked** (same as CLIENT_APPROVED) because photographer has done the work, but client can still request changes. **ZIP generation no longer available** (originals will be deleted after delivery).
+- **PREPARING_DELIVERY**: Photographer has started uploading final photos (first photo triggers this status). **Selection is locked** (same as CLIENT_APPROVED) because photographer has done the work, but client can still request changes. **ZIP generation no longer available**.
-- **DELIVERED**: Order delivered, final link sent, originals cleaned up.
+- **DELIVERED**: Order delivered, final link sent.
+Originals cleanup is optional (photographer can choose to clean up originals, previews, and thumbnails when marking as delivered for selection galleries).
 ZIPs are one-time use and deleted after download (if generated).

 ---